TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/javascript/index.md

 } else {
     console.log("Usage: please input a non-negative integer") }

 ```

 {% endraw %}

-[Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Palindromic Number in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Jeremy Grifski
 - smjalageri

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2022 01:31:51.
-The solution was first committed on Nov 01 2021 09:28:10.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution